hedi0410/business_central_panel/README.md

 # Business Central Panel
 A game simulating a central panel to manage your businesses.

+Multiple businesses are available for purchase, as well as real estate properties and assets.
 It is playable in a browser with a web server.
-The business buying/selling systems are not scalable, and only one business (The Immortal Bar) is available for purchase.

 I made this project to learn the fundamentals of javascript.